petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 ## Components of Commerce's Pricing System

-You store products in catalogs, and each catalog has its own default [base price list](#base-price-list) and [base promotion list](#base-promotion-list).
-These lists store base price entries for all product SKUs contained in the catalog and are available to all customers.
+Catalogs contain products, and each catalog has its own default [base price list](#base-price-list) and [base promotion list](#base-promotion-list).
+These lists store base price entries for all product SKUs in the catalog and are available to all customers.
 You can also create custom [price lists](#price-lists) and [promotion lists](#promotion-lists) to define more targeted and configurable price entities.
 As part of each entry, you can also define [price tiers](#price-tiers) that set special prices for products based on quantity.
-Finally, create [discounts](#discounts) that are applied on top of price entries without overriding them.
+Finally, [discounts](#discounts) are applied on top of price entries without overriding them.

-{bdg-secondary}`Liferay DXP 2023.Q4+/Portal GA98+` If you have a [unit of measure](../product-management/creating-and-managing-products/products/units-of-measure.md) configured for the SKU, you'll have entries for each unit in the base price list, base promotion list, custom price lists, and custom promotion lists.
+{bdg-secondary}`Liferay DXP 2023.Q4+/Portal GA98+` If you have a [unit of measure](../product-management/creating-and-managing-products/products/units-of-measure.md) configured for the SKU, you have entries for each unit in the base price list, base promotion list, custom price lists, and custom promotion lists.

 ![The base price list also stores the starting price for every unit configured for an SKU.](./introduction-to-pricing/images/09.png)